19-year-old dies after inhaling deodorant spray to get high

 Other health effects of inhalants include liver and kidney damage, hearing loss, delayed behavioral development and brain damage.

-Chemicals like butane have a very quick and short-acting effect, which can make people take more, Gittins said.
+Chemicals like butane have a very quick and short-acting effect, which can make people want to take more, Gittins said.

 The report’s authors hope increased awareness will help reduce further inhalant-related deaths, through education in schools around the fatal consequences of solvent abuse.